 Cyclists fare best when they act as though they are drivers of vehicles and, thus, are treated as such.

-“Lots of people are afraid to commute because they’re afraid to ride in the road,” Strain said.
-“Look up a route that takes quiet streets or streets with bike lanes, even if it’s not the most direct route and take the plunge.
-Bike to Work Day (June 23) is coming up, so that’s a good opportunity to ride on a day when there will be a lot of extra riders out and support stations along the way.”
+Some people are afraid to commute because they’re afraid to ride in the road, but you can look up a route that takes quiet streets or streets with bike lanes, even if it’s not the most direct route and take the plunge.
+Bike to Work Day (June 26) is coming up, so it’s a good opportunity to ride on a day when there will be a lot of extra riders out and support stations along the way.

 Legally, bicyclists must follow the same rules as motor vehicle drivers.
 When that does not happen, accidents do.
 Almost 40% of bike crashes involve a bicyclist who is riding against traffic and conflicting with cross-street vehicles.